Accessible Recreation Sites

 Located one-half block west of Stateline, the Gondola's eight-passenger cabins take guests 2.4 miles up the mountain in 12 minutes while they enjoy views of Lake Tahoe.
 Attendants will stop the gondola car to give additional time to those who use wheelchairs to board.

 The first stop is at the 14,000 square foot mid-station observation platform.
 Located at 9,123 feet, guests are treated to views of the Carson Valley, Desolation Wilderness and shore-to-shore views of Lake Tahoe.
 Guests then re-board the gondola to continue up the mountain.
-There is an elevator from the second station to ground level, and paved paths to the café and restrooms.
+There is an elevator from the second station to ground level, and paved paths to the cafe and restrooms.
 From the top, the gondola travels nonstop back to Stateline.
 Open seasonally.

 Water Views

 There are several places to take in the area's spectacular views.
-Most of the following locations provide parking lots or turnouts where you can enjoy the scenery without leaving your vehicle, and Logan Shoals has a paved trail to a nice overlook.
+Most of the following locations provide parking areas or turnouts where you can enjoy the scenery without leaving your vehicle, and Logan Shoals has a paved trail to a nice overlook.

 West Shore